 If completely installing a new Windows Server on your machine doesn’t fit your purposes, then you might be able to upgrade your older operating system to a newer one.
 If you are running Windows Server 2012 R2, then you can upgrade to Windows Server 2016; however this might not be the case as not every older version Windows Server is compatible with upgrading to a newer one.

 So, before getting starting on upgrading to newer versions, make sure you understand the specifications of upgrading one each different type of Windows Server.
-For examples Windows Server 2012 Standard might only allow you to upgrade to Windows Server 2016 Standard or Datacenter.
+For examples Windows Server 2012 Standard might only allow you to upgrade to Windows Server 2016 Standard Edition or Datacenter.

 Upgrading to Windows Server 2012